Skip to Main Content

 Comments (Optional but Useful)

-To add notes for yourself other editors in a LaTeX document, use comments.
+To add notes for yourself or other editors in a LaTeX document, use comments.
 Insert a percent symbol (%), and everything after the symbol—in that line—will be ignored by LaTeX.
 Comments can add a lot of clarity to a LaTeX document.
 They are used in some of the examples in this guide.

 Document Class